moloewe-leuphana/moloewe-leuphana.github.io/docs/project_notebook/setting_up_tools.md

 ### 6.6 Map

+Place the code for the Map tool in the cell *"Tool Map"* beneath the line `class tool_map`.

+The Graph tool only requires a `get_` function.

 The maps created using the Map tool are essentially Plotly charts.
 As a result, many aspects of the way the map tool is defined and used bear resemblance to the Graph Tool.
 Hence, readers are advised to read the documentation on the Graph Tool to learn about the Map Tool.